 The electronegativity of the membrane-potential changes once a stimulus increases the influx of sodium electropositive ions (more than ten times) into the axoplasm by allowing the Na+– voltage-gated channels to open.

 Here, the movement of an action potential depends on the mechanism of the “All or none” method, which has the following two possibilities:

 - If the stimulus does not exceed the threshold value, there will be no movement of an action potential downhill an axon.

 It is the stage of restoring the electrical balance inside and outside the cell membrane.
 The high concentration of sodium ions inside the axoplasm will trigger the K+– voltage-gated channels to open.

 Therefore, this step maintains or restores the original membrane potential.
-By the time potassium voltage-gated channel closes, more of the potassium ions have moved across the membrane to establish initial polarized potential.
-As a result of this, a cell membrane becomes hyperpolarized, having a potential difference of -90 mV.
+By the time the potassium voltage-gated channel closes, more of the potassium ions cross the membrane to establish initial polarized potential.
+As a result, a cell membrane becomes hyperpolarized by having a potential difference of -90 mV.

-The transmission of the signal involves joining of axon terminal of one neuron (Presynaptic neuron) to the dendrite of another neuron (Postsynaptic neuron).
-There is a space of 0.2 µ in the middle of pre and post-synaptic neuron that refers as “Synaptic cleft”.
+The transmission of the signal involves joining the axon terminal of one neuron (Presynaptic neuron) to the dendrite of another neuron (Postsynaptic neuron).
+“Synaptic cleft” refers to the little space (0.2 µ) in the middle of pre and post-synaptic neuron.

 The specialized neural network helps in transmitting the signal from CNS to the peripheral body parts and vice versa.
 Neurons appear as a dense network of long fibres, where the information is passed from the axon terminal of one neuron to the dendrites of another neuron and finally to the target cell.

-A neuron terminates on one of the three target cells like muscle, gland and another neuron, and cause a muscle to contract, glands to secrete and neuron to transmit the action potential respectively.
+A neuron terminates on one of the three target cells like muscle, gland and another neuron, which causes muscles to contract, glands to secrete and neuron to transmit the action potential.